Trustworthy & Reliable AI

 1

-Provide explanations at appropriate levels of detail for different user types
+Provide explanations at appropriate detail levels for different user types.

 2

-Use visual aids like heatmaps, charts, and diagrams to illustrate decision factors
+Use visual aids (heatmaps, charts, diagrams) to illustrate decision factors.

 3